 How to Get to Kawah Ijen

 Kawah Ijen, which literally translates to “Ijen Crater,” is located in far eastern Java island.
-To reach Ijen, take the train from Yogyakarta or Surabaya to Karangasem station or, alternatively, the ferry from Bali to Ketapang.
+Hoping there’s a blue fire Bali adventure?
+There isn’t, at least not quite.
+To reach Ijen, take the train from Yogyakarta or Surabaya to Karangasem station or, alternatively, the ferry from Bali to Ketapang—there’s no blue fire Bali volcano, contrary to what you might read online.
 Due to the danger involved in entering the crater, hiring a guide is highly advisable.
 Entrance to the park costs Rp.
-100,000 as of August 2014 (Rp.
+100,000 as of October 2019 (Rp.
 150,000 on public holidays), which does not include a Rp.
 30,000 camera fee.

-I recommend Sam Kawah Ijen, whom I mentioned in this article, not only because his rates are fair and his service is great, but because he is a lifelong member of nearby local community Taman Sari, to whose betterment he dedicates a portion of his business proceeds.
-Click here to visit his website.
+I recommend Sam Kawah Ijen, whom I mentioned in this article, not only because his rates are fair and his service is great, but because he is a lifelong member of nearby local community Taman Sari, to whose betterment he dedicates a portion of his business proceeds—you’re see the most amazing blue fire Indonesia has to offer, and support grassroots tourism in the process.
+Click here to visit his website, which spotlights his Mt Ijen blue fire tour options.